 For moderate income households, (annual household gross income between 80% median area income and 150% median area income), the same rebates are available but only at 50 percent of the maximum.

 In order to secure a rebate, must I first spend the money and then receive my rebate?

 Typically, a rebate is an after-the-purchase return of some percentage of your purchase.
-The details are not yet clear, but there is discussion at the federal level about the possibility of making the rebates active at ‘the point of sale’, meaning that the rebate amount can be taken off the original purchase price.
+The details are not yet clear, but federal intent is to make the rebates active at ‘the point of sale’, meaning that the rebate amount will be taken off the original purchase price.
 We hope to better understand this issue soon.